Kuwait Tax Calculator (2026)

 Do I have to pay income tax if I work in Kuwait?

 No, Kuwait has no personal income tax for residents or expatriates.
-This applies whether you are a Kuwaiti citizen or a foreign worker, making Kuwait one of the few countries with zero income tax on employment earnings.
+This applies whether you are a Kuwaiti citizen or a foreign worker, making Kuwait one of the few countries in the world with zero income tax on employment earnings.

 What about social security contributions in Kuwait?

-If you are a Kuwaiti employee, you will pay social security contributions of 8% on your gross salary up to a monthly ceiling of KWD 2,750, plus an additional 2.5% contribution up to KWD 1,500 per month.
-However, expatriate workers have no social security obligations in Kuwait.
+If you are a Kuwaiti employee, you must contribute 8% of your monthly salary to social security, with a ceiling of KWD 2,750 per month, plus an additional 2.5% contribution up to KWD 1,500 per month.
+However, if you are an expatriate worker, you have no social security obligations in Kuwait.

 Other tax calculators